tdogcodes/tdogcodes/README.md

 ## Currently Working on... 👷‍♀️
 - My discrete mathematics class
-- Expanding my fruit/veggie garden
+- Caring for my fruit/veggie garden
-- A Next/Prisma dating site lol
+- An AI form builder using Next/Prisma